Lorenz-Lab-KCL/polymer_db/README.md

 # polymer_db

+# Instructions for Darina:

+The first task for this project is to create a script that is able to enumerate all folders within a folder and store them in a list (or array) in Python.
+To do so, you can use the folder **

 This repository stores a polymer database with a corresponding analysis of the quantities which have been computed using the *ab-initio* quantum mechanical program ORCA.
 The workplan and the suggested activities are described in the document **Polymers.pdf**.
 The next list explains the contents found in every folder.